deepset-ai/haystack/docs/_src/usage/usage/database.rst

 File Conversion
 ---------------

+There are a range of different file converters in Haystack that can help get your data into the right format.
+Haystack features support for txt, pdf and docx formats and there is even a converted that leverages Apache Tika.
+See the File Converters section in the API docs for more information.

+..
+   _comment: !!
+Code snippets for each type !!

 Haystack also has a ``convert_files_to_dicts()`` utility function that will convert all txt or pdf files in a given folder into this dictionary format.